Pan Hong: Awards

 She was awarded a Hundred Flowers Award, Changchun Film Festival Golden Deer, Shanghai Film Critics Award.
 As the Golden Rooster Award for Best Actress three-time winner, Pan received a Golden Rooster Special Award in 1994.

 Personal life

 Pan Hong's paternal grandfather is Russian.

-In 1978, 24-year-old Pan married Mi Jiashan (米家山) who was seven years older than her (born in May 1947).
-Mi, at that time, was a worker in Shanghai Filmmaking Factory.
-Mi's hometown is in Chengdu, Sichuan.
-After her marriage, Pan lived in Chengdu most of time.
-The couple divorced in 1986.
+In 1978, 24-year-old Pan married Mi Jiashan (米家山).
+At the time, Mi was working at the Shanghai Filmmaking Factory, and her hometown is in Chengdu, Sichuan.
+After their marriage, Pan lived in Chengdu.
+However, the couple divorced in 1986.
 After the divorce, Pan returned to Shanghai and lived with her mother temporarily.
 To date, Pan has never remarried and has no children.

-On New Year's Day 1989, Pan stayed in New York with a group who was shooting a film called The Last Aristocrat.
-The year before that, she was photographed by an American reporter and made the cover of Time in September 12th, 1988.
-She was the second Chinese person (the first being Deng Xiaoping) and the first Chinese actress to become the cover of the magazine.

-In January, 1995, Pan Hong published her diaries written throughout 1994.
+In January 1995, Pan Hong published her diaries written throughout 1994.
 Around 2003, Pan converted to Buddhism and became a vegetarian.